oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup-greenbutton-auto.md

 **python-oracledb** driver is a Python extension module that enables access to Oracle Database.
 This latest, renamed release of the widely used cx_Oracle driver introduces a new ‘Thin’ mode for direct connection to the database and it conforms to the Python database API 2.0 specification with a considerable number of additions and a couple of exclusions.

-python-oracledb driver is compatible with Python versions 3.6 through 3.11.
-Prebuilt packages are available on Windows for Python 3.7 or later, on macOS for Python 3.7 or later, and on Linux for Python 3.6 or later.
+python-oracledb driver is compatible with Python versions 3.9 through 3.14.
+Prebuilt packages are available on Windows, macOS and Linux for Python 3.9 or later.

-python-oracledb 1.3.2 is available.
+python-oracledb 3.3.0 is available.
 It has a default **Thin** mode for direct connection to Oracle Database and Oracle client libraries are optional.
 In **Thick** mode, some advanced Oracle Database functionality is currently only available when optional Oracle Client libraries are loaded by python-oracledb.
 Libraries are available in the free Oracle Instant Client packages.
-Python-oracledb can use Oracle Client libraries 11.2 through 21c.
+Python-oracledb can use Oracle Client libraries 11.2 through 23ai.

 Python is open-source, cross-platform, and free of cost.
 There's no excuse not to give Python a try!